 Traveling to Otsu

 If you are traveling to Otsu from Kyoto city center and don’t wish to go via Kyoto Station there is an alternative route from Sanjo Keihan Station.
-Take the Tozai Subway Line from Sanjo Keihan to Misasagi Station and there transfer to the Keihan Keishin Line.
-Take the Keihan Keishin Line to Hamaotsu Station in Otsu city.
-At Hamaotsu Station you can transfer to the Keihan Ishiyama Sakamoto Line.
+Take the Tozai Subway Line from Sanjo Keihan to Misasagi Station and continue on the through Keihan Keishin Line to Biwako-hamaotsu Station in Otsu city.
+At Biwako-hamaotsu Station you can transfer to the Keihan Ishiyama Sakamoto Line.
 This line gives you access to Otsu city’s chief tourist locations: Enryakuji Temple, Miidera Temple, Hiyoshi Taisha Shrine and Ishiyamadera Temple.
-The journey from Sanjo Keihan to Hamaotsu costs 430 yen and takes 23 minutes.

 To access the Ishiyama Sakamoto Line from Kyoto Station there are two routes: by the Biwako Line or by the Kosei Line.
-By the Biwako Line you would go to Zeze Station for only 240 yen and in just 12 minutes.
-By the Kosei Line you would go to Otsukyo Station and then transfer to Ojiyama Station for 240 yen in 10 minutes.
+By the Biwako Line you would go to Zeze Station and transfer at Keihan Zeze Station.
+By the Kosei Line you would go to Otsukyo Station and then transfer to Keihan-otsukyo Station.
 However, if you are already in the center of Kyoto city, the extra time and expense of getting to Kyoto Station first might make the Tozai/Keishin route advantageous.
-To work out the cheapest and most timely route, use English language online route finders like Jorudan and Hyperdia.
+To work out the cheapest and most timely route, use English language online route finders like Jorudan and Navitime.

 Traveling to Maibara